-Some people do.
+Some people have an allergic reaction to earrings.
 If you’ve ever experienced an itchy red rash after wearing earrings or other jewelry, it could be an allergic reaction to nickel.
 Nickel is the most common metal for jewelry makers to use.
 However, jewelry is not the only place you can contact nickel.
 Bra hooks, watch bands, zippers, coins and eyeglass frames are just a few of the ways we come in contact with nickel every day.

 Allergies to nickel and other jewelry metals are more common than you think.
 Around 20% of the population suffers from nickel allergies and especially women and children.
-Keep reading to see what to do if you have an allergy and the best ways to prevent allergies to nickel by switching to hypoallergenic jewelry like titanium stud earrings.
+Keep reading to see what to do if you have an allergic reaction to earrings and the best ways to prevent allergies to nickel by switching to hypoallergenic jewelry like titanium stud earrings.

 How Do You “Get” an Allergy to Nickel